Kinds-of-Intelligence-CFI/animal-ai-dreamerv3/README.md

 ## Usage

-1. Install all dependencies with `conda env create --prefix .venv -f environment.yml`.
+1. Install all dependencies with `conda env create -f environment.yml`.
-2. Activate your conda env with `conda activate ./.venv`.
+2. Activate your conda env with `conda activate dreamer-object-permanence`.
 3. Run all the tests in the `tests/` dir to sanity check the installation.
 I recommend starting with `python tests/jaxtest.py` and then moving on to `dreamertest.py`, followed by `aaitest.py` and lastly `integration.py`.
 If things don't crash, they work.
 4. Adapt the `integration.py` script to your training needs.